robocup-logistics/rcll-refbox/src/libs/mps_comm/mqtt/README.md

 ```
 MPS/{NAME}/Command //The refbox only sends here it's commands
 MPS/{NAME}/Status //The refbox can read the status here
+MPS/{NAME}/WP-Sensor //The refbox reads wheather or not a wp is on the output of a mps (for bs also input or output)
 MPS/{NAME}/Barcode //The refbox can read the last scanned Barcode here
 MPS/{NAME}/SlideCount //The refbox can read the SlideCount on Ringstations here
 MPS/{NAME}/Sensors/... //(OPTIONAL) here can sensors be published for debugging and logging purposes not to be used by refbox directly